 This topic applies to FortiOS 6.2.1 and earlier.
-In FortiOS 6.2.2 and later, self-originating (local-out) traffic will not match policy or SD-WAN rules.
+In FortiOS 6.2.2 and later, self-originating (local-out) traffic behaves differently.

 By default, the policy route generated by SD-WAN rules applies on both forwarded and self-generated traffic.
 This means that some dynamic routing protocols that are managing traffic, such as OSPF and BGP, can have SD-WAN rules applied.
 It can also affect locally-originating traffic, such as syslog.
 This can cause traffic that is destined for a locally connected subnet to egress from an undesired interface.